Plywood vs Drywall: What To Choose For Your Garage Wall?

 On the other hand, drywall can provide a smooth, ready to paint white surface without any wood grain.
 The added advantage of using drywall is that it’s like a blank canvas.

-Plywood has a limited variety to choose with its own unique and pleasant appeal.
+Plywood walls have a limited variety to choose with its own unique and pleasant appeal.
 In living spaces, a cabinet or furniture-grade hardwood plywood with a top coat looks appealing.
 Even MDF-core plywood with a hardwood veneer) finished with a clear topcoat offers a sleek and modern yet warm decorative effect.
 Drywall is a more conventional finish and comes with many options for texturing, such as the familiar knock-down and orange peel textures.